quang-do-se/aws-certs/devops/tmp/study.md

 - When you enable `AWS Security Hub`, it begins to consume, aggregate, organize, and prioritize findings from AWS services that you have enabled, such as `Amazon GuardDuty`, `Amazon Inspector`, and `Amazon Macie`.

+- `AWS Security Hub` is used to provide a comprehensive view of security alerts and security posture across your AWS accounts.
+With Security Hub, you have a single place that aggregates, organizes, and prioritizes your security alerts, or findings, from multiple AWS services, such as `Amazon GuardDuty`, `Amazon Inspector`, `Amazon Macie`, `AWS Identity and Access Management (IAM) Access Analyzer`, `AWS Systems Manager`, and `AWS Firewall Manager`, as well as from AWS Partner Network (APN) solutions.

 ----------

 ## Aurora